stardog-union/stardog-language-servers/README.md

 ## Integrating with Other Editors

 Different editors support language servers in different ways.
-[Neovim], for example, requires that you install [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim), install the language server on your system, and then edit your Neovim configuration file (`init.vim`) to register the server for the relevant
+[Neovim](https://neovim.io/), for example, requires that you install [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim), install the language server on your system, and then edit your Neovim configuration file (`init.vim`) to register the server for the relevant